 Remark 1 The time zone-based adjustability of the pricing function in (2) allows the SO to be responsive to not only changes in predictions of renewable power but also to changes in predicted consumption behavior.
-Recent studies have shown that consumption behavior is constant majority of the time with few significant changes [15].
-Hence, few time zones suffice in order to be responsive to changes in consumption preferences within the operation cycle.
-In this paper, we assume that the SO is able to correctly predict changes in consumption preferences within the operation cycle-based on past consumer data and determines time zones t_1, \ldots, t_K accordingly.
-This pricing scheme is in line with the argument that pricing schemes that consider hour-by-hour consumption behavior are fairer compared to the ones that consider the total load across the horizon as they enable charging customers according to their load profile [16].
+Note that the SO can have K=H time zones meaning that each time zone corresponds to a time slot.
+In this paper, we assume that the SO is able to correctly predict changes in consumption preferences within the operation cycle-based on past consumer data and determines time zones t_1,\ldots,t_K accordingly.